 Our experts estimate the brooch to be worth a staggering £2,000,000 ($2,500,000).

 “The Cullinan V is a beautiful heart-shaped diamond that weighs 18.8 carats.
 It was set in platinum by Garrard in 1911 and Queen Mary wore it on her crown for the 1911 coronation.
-Most of the time, the Cullian V diamond was featured in a brooch setting, which was passed down to Queen Elizabeth II, who wore it frequently over the decades.
+Most of the time, the Cullinan V diamond was featured in a brooch setting, which was passed down to Queen Elizabeth II, who wore it frequently over the decades.

 The Cullinan V is a truly remarkable piece, laced with history.
 Thus, I’d estimate it to be worth £2 million ($2.5 million).”